 The kids loved the marshmallow fun!

 The marshmallow addition cards are sold in my TeachersPayTeachers store and my Shop.
 It includes 40 half-page cards, a two-page recording sheet, and answer key.
 See also the related wintery-subtraction task cards!
-Use cotton balls as the “snowballs.”
+Use cotton balls (or marshmallows) as the “snowballs.”
+See ideas for learning about footprints in the snow and a melting snow preschool experiment as well.

 See the links below to quickly add to your cart!